GoGetCorp/GoGetGoTask/README.md

 * The member inside the GGevent structure will be a counter, increasing with each iteration when processing GGevents

 2. Write 2 functions one named and one anonymous
+* There is no need for a return value as these two functions will only work on channels.
 * You can choose any name you want for the first function
 * The named function will accept 2 channels, A and B
 * Channel A is responsible for holding GGevents